 Once you have the correct replacement filter, simply remove the old filter and slide the new one into the filter rack.

 Keeping a fresh filter in your furnace will dramatically improve the quality and efficiency of your HVAC system.
-Contact Action Heating & Plumbing for help maintaining your heating system by keeping an eye on the furnace filter.
+Contact Action Plumbing & Heating Maintenance for help maintaining your heating system by keeping an eye on the furnace filter.